Inexact Bregman Proximal Gradient Method and its Inertial Variant with Absolute and Partial Relative Stopping Criteria: Introduction

-where $L>0$ is a constant.
+where $L>0$ is a constant depending on the Lipschitz constant of $\nabla f$.
 This scheme is developed based on the construction of a quadratic upper approximation of the smooth part $f$.
-Therefore, a central assumption required in the development and analysis of the PG is that $\nabla f$ is Lipschitz continuous on $Q$.
-Moreover, one can consider the Bregman distance $\mathcal{D}_{\phi}$ associated with a kernel function $\phi$ as a proximity measure (see next section for definition), and naturally generalize the PG to the Bregman proximal gradient (BPG) method (see, for example, \cite{at2006interior,bbt2017descent,lu2018relatively,t2008on,t2010approximation}), whose basic iterative step reads as follows:
+Therefore, a central assumption required in the development and analysis of the PGM is that $\nabla f$ is Lipschitz continuous on $Q$.
+Moreover, one can consider the Bregman distance $\mathcal{D}_{\phi}$ associated with a kernel function $\phi$ as a proximity measure (see next section for definition), and naturally generalize the PGM to the Bregman proximal gradient method (BPGM) (see, for example, \cite{at2006interior,bbt2017descent,lu2018relatively,t2008on,t2010approximation}), whose basic iterative step reads as follows:

-Comparing to the PG, the BPG with a suitable choice of $\mathcal{D}_{\phi}$ is better able to exploit the underlying geometry/structure of the problem and possibly obtains a more tractable subproblem \eqref{bpgscheme} (see, for example, \cite[Section 5]{bt2003mirror}, \cite[Lemma 4]{n2005smooth}).
-More importantly, as investigated in recent insightful works \cite{bbt2017descent,lu2018relatively}, the BPG can be developed based on the notion of \textit{Lipschitz-like/convexity condition} or \textit{relative smoothness}, which is weaker than the longstanding global Lipschitz gradient continuity assumption.
-This makes the BPG applicable for a wider range of problems, such as the Poisson inverse problem \cite{bbt2017descent} and the D-optimal design \cite{lu2018relatively}, where $f$ involves the logarithm function in the form of relative entropy and log-determinant, respectively.
-Because of such an appealing potential, the BPG and its variants have gained increasing attention in recent years; see, for example, \cite{bbctw2019linear,bbt2017descent,bstv2018first,dtdb2019optimal,gp2018perturbed,lu2018relatively,t2018simplified,v2017forward,zls2019simple}.
+Compared to the PGM, the iterative scheme of the BPGM is more flexible.
+A suitable choice of the kernel function $\phi$ can help explore the underlying geometry or structure of the problem and potentially lead to a more tractable subproblem \eqref{bpgscheme} (see, for example, \cite[Section 5]{bt2003mirror} and \cite[Lemma 4]{n2005smooth}).
+More importantly, as investigated in recent insightful works \cite{bbt2017descent,lu2018relatively}, the BPGM can be developed based on the notion of \textit{relative smoothness}, which is weaker than the longstanding global Lipschitz gradient continuity assumption.
+This makes the BPGM applicable for a wider range of problems, such as the Poisson inverse problem \cite{bbt2017descent}, D-optimal design \cite{lu2018relatively}, symmetric nonnegative matrix factorization \cite{ddb2021quartic}, orthogonal nonnegative matrix factorization \cite{ahgp2021multi}, symmetric nonnegative matrix tri-factorization \cite{ahgp2021block}, deep linear neural networks \cite{mwlco2019bregman}, and sparse phase retrieval with Poisson loss \cite{ltap2022bregman}.
+Additionally, Ahookhosh and Nesterov \cite{an2024high} recently extended the results of \cite{n2023inexact} and shown that employing an (accelerated) inexact high-order proximal-point method at the upper level, while solving the proximal subproblem by the BPGM at the lower level, can result in a superfast method for solving problem \eqref{mainpro}.
+Due to this appealing potential, the BPGM and its variants have garnered increasing attention in recent years; see, for example, \cite{atp2021bregman,bbctw2019linear,bbt2017descent,bstv2018first,dtdb2019optimal,gp2018perturbed,lu2018relatively,t2018simplified,v2017forward,zls2019simple}.